ABHINEET2612/HR_Employee_Analysis/README.md

 - The dataset contains approximately 32,000 employees, providing a comprehensive view of workforce and salary distribution.

-- Salary distribution is highly uneven across departments, with certain departments showing significantly higher average salaries than others.
+- Average salaries vary significantly across departments, indicating structural pay differences rather than uniform compensation distribution.

 - Job title plays a critical role in compensation, with top-ranked roles consistently appearing at the highest salary levels based on ranking functions.